iris-hep/iris-hep.github.io/_fellows/2020/AlanAneethJegaraj.md

 mentors:
 - Gowtham Atluri (Asst.
 Professor, Dept. EECS, UC)
 - Mike Sokoloff (Professor, Dept. Physics, UC)
-project_goal: >
-  The Large Hadron Collider beauty detector (LHCb) aims to answer the question “Why is matter more prevalent than anti-matter in the         observable Universe” by studying beauty/bottom quarks (b-quarks) and their anti-matter counterpart (b anti-quarks) which were abundant at the time after Big-Bang.
-The LHCb detector is expected to produce 4Tb/sec of data when it starts running in 2021 after the LS2 maintenance is completed.
-This calls for efficient track and primary vertex (PV) reconstruction algorithms to analyze data effectively within a practical time frame using relatively low powered computers.
-This project aims to develop a python workflow to test the viability of matrix factorization for PV identification, specifically Matrix tri-factorization with orthogonality constraints.
+project_goal: "The Large Hadron Collider beauty detector (LHCb) aims to answer the\
+  \ question \u201CWhy is matter more prevalent than anti-matter in the         observable\
+  \ Universe\u201D by studying beauty/bottom quarks (b-quarks) and their anti-matter\
+  \ counterpart (b anti-quarks) which were abundant at the time after Big-Bang.
+The\
+  \ LHCb detector is expected to produce 4Tb/sec of data when it starts running in\
+  \ 2021 after the LS2 maintenance is completed.
+This calls for efficient track and\
+  \ primary vertex (PV) reconstruction algorithms to analyze data effectively within\
+  \ a practical time frame using relatively low powered computers.
+This project aims\
+  \ to develop a python workflow to test the viability of matrix factorization for\
+  \ PV identification, specifically Matrix tri-factorization with orthogonality constraints.\n"
 proposal: /assets/pdf/fellows-2020/Fellow-Alan-AneethJegaraj-Proposal.pdf
 presentations:
 - title: Matrix Factorization for PV finding in LHCb